-After graduating from university, she spent three years in Leeds, as an officer in the West Yorkshire Police, where she was exposed to numerous unpleasant practices and grisly details, which have contributed to her characters and plots.
+After graduating from university, she spent three years in Leeds, as an officer in the West Yorkshire Police, where she was exposed to numerous unpleasant practices and grisly details, which contributed to her characters and plots.
 Upon leaving the police, she conducted post-graduate studies at the University of Durham before earning a PhD at the University of Cambridge.
-Her primary post-doctoral research has investigated environmental contamination in the world’s seal population by looking at the build-up of pollutants – particularly heavy metals – in the teeth and bones of different seal species.
-She has also done fieldwork with whales and walruses, and has spent seventeen field seasons working with marine mammals in the Arctic or Antarctic, as well as many years lecturing on Antarctic tourist ships.
-At the undergraduate and graduate level, she has taught and supervised research in comparative anatomy and biological anthropology.
-She has also served as an environmental consultant, including working on the Greenpeace Climate Change Database.
+Her primary post-doctoral research investigated environmental contamination in the world’s seal population by looking at the build-up of pollutants – particularly heavy metals – in the teeth and bones of different seal species.
+She also conducted fieldwork with whales and walruses, and spent seventeen field seasons working with marine mammals in the Arctic or Antarctic, as well as many years lecturing on Antarctic tourist ships.
+At the undergraduate and graduate level, she taught and supervised research in comparative anatomy and biological anthropology.
+She also served as an environmental consultant, including working on the Greenpeace Climate Change Database.

 Susanna’s career in Cambridge – including being a Fellow and a Tutor at one of the Colleges – exposed her not only to the remarkable intellectual atmosphere of the University but to the political maneuvering, infighting, and eccentricity that abounds in such environments.
 These have given her a much deeper understanding of Cambridge through the ages.